Planting & Care Guide

 Potted Cherry Trees

 Congratulations on your new CherryHill cherry tree!
-Your potted tree is self pollinating so will grow sweet cherries in 3 – 4 years.
+Your potted Lapin tree is self pollinating so will grow sweet cherries in 3 – 4 years.
 Below are some planting and care instruction to help you get the most out of your new favorite tree!

 1. Handling